rendall/quest-driven-development/README.md

 #### Caveats and TODOs

-- The layout of the visualizer is reset with every change to the builder.
 - The automatic layout should be better
-  - User layouts should be retained
+- The layout should center
 - The state names must be typed in completely.
   - The Action target fields should be drop-downs or auto-complete
-- Refreshing the browser resets the narrative
-  - Save the narrative in a cookie

 #### New Narrative